Ivan-Ayub97/SimpleWImage/README.md

+# SimpleWImage
-# SimpleWImage by Iván Ayub
+Developed by Iván Ayub

 SimpleWImage is an innovative desktop application tailored for photographers, designers, and multimedia enthusiasts who need a reliable tool to organize and label their image files efficiently.
 With its powerful features and user-friendly interface, SimpleWImage simplifies the process of managing extensive image libraries.